 Follow up with thank-you’s to your interviewers, recommenders, and people who have helped you to come this far!
 Then, hold on tight, because CRNA school is a wild ride!

-Looking for some more new grad resources?
+Looking for some more new grad resources outside the CRNA track?
 Check out Trusted for New Grads for specifics on what you can, and should, be doing to prepare for life after nursing school.